Education

 Education Highlights

-Emory will offer an innovative new minor in artificial intelligence (AI) beginning fall 2023.
-The program is open to undergraduate students in all disciplines who want a fundamental understanding of what AI is, how it can be used, its intended and unintended consequences and, most important, its interplay with human, societal and ethical issues such as fairness and bias.
+The minor in artificial intelligence (AI) is open to undergraduate students in all disciplines who want a fundamental understanding of what AI is, how it can be used, its intended and unintended consequences and, most important, its interplay with human, societal and ethical issues such as fairness and bias.

 Read about the AI minor